6thfdwp/learning-thoughts/notes/crackintv/Algorithm.md

 ```
 The stack is useful when doing backtrack in the recursion.
 You put the temporary result in the stack, when current level of recursion finishes or fails (not meet the requirement), pop one item from stack, go back to previous level.
 So every level of call stack will have right state associated.

-Another use of stack is to change recursive procedure to iteration. e.g BST in (pre) order traversal.
+Another use of stack is to change recursive procedure to iteration. e.g BST in (pre, post) order traversal.
 Stack can used to store the nodes that need to be processed later.
 Like in-order traversal, we push nodes until reach to left-most leaf node, and pop one to continue.

 Queue is most commonly used in BFS, For each node, keep adding adjacent items to the queue